lucaspecina/watson-co-scientist/DEVELOPMENT_LOG.md

-# Watson Co-Scientist Development Log
+# Raul Co-Scientist Development Log

 ## Project Overview

-The Watson Co-Scientist project aims to build an AI system that assists scientists in generating, refining, and testing research hypotheses.
+The Raul Co-Scientist project aims to build an AI system that assists scientists in generating, refining, and testing research hypotheses.
 As outlined in the [CLAUDE.md](CLAUDE.md) file, the system is based on a multi-agent architecture that mirrors the scientific method, enabling collaboration between AI agents and human scientists to accelerate scientific discovery.

 ## Development Strategy